TsingZ0/HtFLlib/README.md

 # Heterogeneous Federated Learning (HtFL)
 Standard federated learning, e.g., [FedAvg](http://proceedings.mlr.press/v54/mcmahan17a.html), assumes that all the participating clients build their local models with the same architecture, which limits its utility in real-world scenarios.
-In practice, each client can build its model with a specific model architecture for a specific local task.
+In practice, clients can build their models with ***heterogeneous model architectures*** for specific local tasks.

 ## Scenarios and datasets